gilesgamon/ssl-wmq-camel-sqs-broker/README.md

-Paramatise / for-loop setup for routes: allow extensible number of router Tidy the server-chain.jks, which ought to be fully embedded / or fully externailsed from jar Provide terraform for creation of IAM role, with minimum specific capabilities for SQS
+Paramatise / for-loop setup for routes: allow extensible number of router Tidy the server-chain.jks, which ought to be fully embedded / or fully externailsed from jar Provide terraform for creation of IAM role, with minimum specific capabilities for SQS Some version tagging and paramtisation through the code Restructure some components (xml in particular) to out the stuff that is version list / plumbing stuff away from the stuff more interesting stuff (routes in particular)

 VARS required: